 Up until relatively recently, not really.

 EMM (Enterprise Mobility Management) platforms rely on APIs to communicate with and control managed devices.
 Things like disabling the camera, Bluetooth or preventing access to system settings are all individually exposed via one or multiple APIs.
-This is important to know and it’s not limited to Android.
+This is important to know and applies to all modern operating systems, it’s not limited to Android.

-The difference is while iOS, Windows (Phone), QNX (BlackBerry) and others include these APIs with their respective operating systems and system applications, for many years Android did not, or offered very few – certainly not enough to consider manageable by any stretch.
+The difference is while iOS, Windows (Phone), QNX (BlackBerry) and others include these APIs with their respective operating systems and system applications, for many years Android did not, or offered comparably very few following the introduction of Device Administrator APIs in Android 2.2 – certainly not enough to consider manageable by any stretch.

 That wasn’t the end of the world however; because Android is open source, manufacturers can build upon it and tweak it as much as they see fit.
 While other manufacturers tested the waters, offering some API functionality here and there, Samsung saw the gap in the market and devoted resources to making a splash.